flytbase/flytdocs/source/docs/FlytSim/docker/setup.rst

 ..
 Warning:: Follow this section only if your device is running on Nvidia GPU, failure to do so may lead to error while GUI rendering, **unless you want to run FlytSim in its default headless mode (APM-SITL)**.

-1.Open a new terminal, and go to the directory where you have unzipped our latest release.
+1. Open a new terminal, and go to the directory where you have unzipped our latest release.
 If you haven’t yet downloaded it then please do it from our `release page <https://github.com/flytbase/flytsim-docker/releases/latest>`_.

 2. Get to nvidiagraphics directory inside linux directory.